-District grants fund small-scale, short-term activities that address needs in our district's communities and communities abroad.
-Each district chooses which activities it will fund with these grants.
+D6900 Community grants (formerly district grants) fund small-scale, short-term activities that address needs in our district's communities.

-Districts can use district grants to fund a variety of district and club projects and activities within the boundaries of Rotary District 6900.
+Districts and clubs can use community grants to fund a variety of projects and activities within the boundaries of Rotary District 6900.

 Districts have a lot of freedom to customize service projects.
-There aren’t many restrictions, as long as our district grant supports the mission of The Rotary Foundation and the Seven Areas of Focus.
-Districts must be qualified before they can administer district grants.
-Your District Grants Chair will be happy to review your proposed project to verify that the project will qualify for grant funding.
+There aren’t many restrictions, as long as our community grants support the mission of The Rotary Foundation and the Seven Areas of Focus.
+Our District must be qualified before we can administer community grants.
+Your Community Grants Chair will be happy to review your proposed project to verify that the project will qualify for grant funding.

 District 6900 may use up to 50 percent of their District Designated Fund (DDF) to receive one district grant annually.
 This percentage is calculated based on the amount of DDF generated from a district’s Annual Fund giving three years prior, including Endowment Fund earnings.
 District 6900 receives this funding as a lump sum and then distributes it to clubs within the district.